MozartofCode/Blackjack-Bot/README.md

 6- Idea: Retrain data or reinforcement learning? with the stats that I get from the bots

+NOTE: Separate the analysis and fullstack blcokchain part (Payments and Bets)

 Rules of the Game for this simulation: